melihkurtaran/DIE_Gender_Equality_in_Movies/README.md

 In our work, we first gathered scripts of films from different genres to derive sentiments and emotions using natural language processing techniques.
 For this, we converted text into embeddings wherein we found specific patterns in the personality traits of male and female characters in movies that are in line with societal stereotypes.
 Furthermore, we convert dialogues into an array of emotions by combining it with Plutchik's wheel of emotions and perform comparitive analysis among differnt genders based on their emotion scores.
 Our study aims to encourage reflections on gender equality in the domain of film and facilitate other researchers in analysing movies automatically instead of using manual approaches.

+## Getting Started

+### Dependencies
+This project requires Python 3 and the following Python libraries installed:
+* NumPy
+* Pandas
+* matplotlib
+* scikit-learn
+* nltk
+* NRCLex
+* Torch
+* Stanza

+This project was done using Google Colab.
+The code also runs in Jupyter Notebook.
+For Juputer Notebook, you will also need to have software installed to run and execute a Jupyter Notebook

+If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

+### Code Usage

+In order to run the code, you will also be required to use the provided datasets from dataset folder.
+The code can also be used for processing movie script not given in the dataset.

+All codes are provided under Code folder.
+It consists of following files:

+* Final_notebook.py: It includes the codebase for our work performed in step-by-step order.
+The code is written in step-by-step format including steps for data conversion, sentiment analysis and emotion recognition.
+The code follows following structure:

+   * Data Conversion: Converting HTML files into JSON.

+   * Data Preprocessing and Gender assignment: Extracting necessary information from JSON files to make CSV files including gender.

+   * Merging Dataset: CSV files of individual movie are then merged to form final processed dataset.

+   * Sentiment Analysis: Running Stanza to perform sentiment analysis on CSV files for all movies.

+   * Emotion Analysis: Running NRCLex on the CSV file of all movies to get emotion scores in dialogues.

 ## Dataset Guidelines